-(Alternative heading: 5 reasons why CRE will never “TripAdvisor” or “AirBnB”)
+(Alternative heading: 5 reasons why agents in CRE will never be disintermediated)

-The Ford Edsel, Microsoft’s Zune, New Coke and Google Glass.
-What do they all have in common?
+The iconic Ford Edsel, Microsoft’s Zune, New Coke and Google Glass above… What do they all have in common?
 They are all product flops.
-Similarly, it is our view and experience that any product aiming to remove agents from commercial real estate will end up in the same trash heap.
+Similarly, it is our view that any product built to remove agents from commercial real estate will end up in the same trash heap.
 But first some background.

-Like most of the Southern Hemisphere’s CRE industry I have just been on holiday.
-During this time I used and became impressed with the power of TripAdvisor.
+Like most of the Southern Hemisphere’s CRE industry I went on holiday in December.
+During this time I used and was impressed with the power of TripAdvisor.
 If you haven’t heard of it, TripAdvisor uses crowd-sourced ratings and a lot of user-friendly slice and dice tooling, to replace the traditional travel agent completely.
 How?
 It empowers you as a traveler to “self-serve” and engage directly with the hotel or guest house.

 In short: occupiers talking directly to a property through sophisticated technology…